socratic617/mastermind_game/README.md

    npm start
 5. Access the app in your web browser at http://localhost:2000.

+**NOTE You must have a mongoDB cluster and set up and placed in your .env file called DB_STRING.

 This guide will help you get started with the Mastermind Game application.
 Follow these steps to clone the repository, install dependencies, and run the app locally on your machine.
 Once the app is running, you can access it at http://localhost:2000 to start playing Mastermind!

+### How To Play
+- login/Sign in to play the game
+- Configure the game to your preferred settings (game mode and timer are future extensions)
+- You can insert your guesses at the bottom.
+You will receive feedback on the feedback column and messages at the bottom
+- Once a round is done, if there are multiple rounds, users will have the ability to start the next round
+- When all rounds have been played final score will be stored(leadership board will be created as a future enhancement)

 ## 🗂️ (Relevant) File Structure
 ```bash